The Hom-Yang-Baxter equation and Hom-Lie algebras: Solutions of the HYBE from Hom-Lie algebras

 Another way to generate solutions of the HYBE is to generalize the $R$-matrices associated to Lie algebras \cite{bc}.
-Suppose $L = (L,[-,-],\alpha)$ is a Hom-Lie algebra, as defined in the first paragraph of this Introduction, and set $L' = \bC \oplus L$ with $\alpha(a,x) = (a,\alpha(x))$ for $a \in \bC$ and $x \in L$.
-It is shown in \cite[Theorem 1.1]{yau5} that there is a solution
+Suppose $L = (L,[-,-],\alpha)$ is a multiplicative Hom-Lie algebra, as defined in the first paragraph of the Introduction.
+Set